jfmherokiller/customllvm/llvm/docs/CommandGuide/lit.rst

  Show more information on test failures, for example the entire test output instead of just the test result.

+.. option:: -a, --show-all

+ Show more information about all tests, for example the entire test commandline and output.

 .. option:: --no-progress-bar

  Do not use curses based progress bar.

+.. option:: --show-unsupported

+ Show the names of unsupported tests.

+.. option:: --show-xfail

+ Show the names of tests that were expected to fail.

 .. _execution-options: